aoqiz/Interventional-Fairness-with-Partially-Known-Causal-Graphs/README.md

 ## Overview
-This repository contrains the code and instructions for conducting and repeating the experiments in the paper [Interventional Fairness on Partially Known Causal Graphs: A Constrained Optimization Approach](https://openreview.net/forum?id=SKulT2VX9p) (ICLR 2024).
+This repository contains the code and instructions for reproducing the experiments in the paper [Interventional Fairness on Partially Known Causal Graphs: A Constrained Optimization Approach](https://openreview.net/forum?id=SKulT2VX9p) (ICLR 2024).
 The experiments including synthetic data and real data (Student and Credit) are conducted to demonstrate the effectiveness of the proposed method.

 ## Installation and Setup